 - Assign designated times for distractions or go to a public place to work

-1. Eat the frog vs. do easiest things first
+1. How to be more productive: To eat the frog or to do the easiest things first

 To start your day “right” and pave the way to have a productive day, you have two ways to go:

 - either do the most difficult one first (eat the frog) and then it’s out of the way